sawzwe/CoursyclopediaBackendV2/Readme.md

 # Cousryclopedia Backend

 This is the api endpoints for the Coursyclopedia application using go language with fiber framework.
 Below is the project structure.
+MiddleWareAdded

 ## directory